Stress Urinary Incontinence

-Optimise your pelvic floor.
+Optimising your pelvic floor.
 This may include muscle releases, pelvic floor exercises and sometimes exercises to optimise the timing of your pelvic floor muscles

-Optimise the way you breathe.
+Optimising the way you breathe.

-Release and retrain your ribcage
+Releasing and retraining your ribcage

-Retrain the way you use your abdominal wall.
+Retraining the way you use your abdominal wall.

 Advice about exercise – what you can and can’t do.

-Advice on lifestyle (ideal weight, when to rest, how to effectively empty your bladder, defecation dynamics,etc).
+Advice on lifestyle (ideal weight, when to rest, how to effectively empty your bladder, defecation dynamics, etc.)

-Pessaries.
-Pessaries are devices that we insert up into the vagina in order to help hold the organs up.
-Thereare many different types of pessaries that are available and we use all of them including rings, cubes, gellhorns, shatz, and doughnuts.
+Pessaries: Pessaries are devices that we insert up into the vagina in order to help hold the organs up.
+There are many different types of pessaries that are available and we use all of them including rings, cubes, gellhorns, shatz, and doughnuts.
 There is an art to a good pessary insertion and we are proud to say they we have a lot of experience in this field.
 For more information on pessaries see our Pessary information Sheet.

 Advice and rehabilitation post surgery (if required)